FabRuju/Unity-Attributes-Essentials/Docs/LineDecoratorAttribute.md

 ```cpp
 int spacing;
 ```
 3 - Optional parameter to define the line's color using a HEX code.
+[About this enum](#lineskin-enum)
 ```java
 string HEX_LineColor = "#C0C0C0";
 ```